 These positive rankings and stability has encouraged individuals and companies to take notice of the countries user-friendly business environment attracting a great number of foreign investors and large multinationals such as Ericsson, Kuehne & Nagel, Symantec amongst many others.

 Estonia is a perfect place to do business, especially in the ICT sector with its innovative talent pool, deep supply of experience.
-If you are interested in registering a company in Estonia (click link), Healy Consultants Group PLC will be pleased to assist you.
+If you are interested in registering a company in Estonia (click link), Healy Consultants Group will be pleased to assist you.

 For further information about investing in Estonia please look at the Estonian investment agency website.